-CSOC is holding the Meeting as a completely virtual meeting, which will be conducted through a teleconference system.
-The virtual Meeting is being held in light of the unprecedented public health impact of COVID-19 and to mitigate risks to the health and safe of our communities.
-Registered Shareholders and duly appointed proxy holders may participate in the Meeting via the live teleconference.
-If you wish to be represented by proxy, please complete, sign, date and return the accompanying form of proxy, or other appropriate form of proxy, in the enclosed self-addressed envelope provided in accordance with the instructions set forth in the accompanying Circular and form of proxy.
-Proxies will not be valid unless deposited at the offices of the Corporation's registrar and transfer agent, AST Trust Company (Canada), P.O.
-Box 721, Agincourt, Ontario, M1S 0A1, in the enclosed self-addressed envelope, or by facsimile to 416-368-2502 or toll-free in Canada and United States to 1-866-781-3111 or scan and email to proxyvote@astfinancial.com by not later than 5:00 p.m.
-(Toronto time) on Friday, May 21, 2021 (or, in the case of an adjournment of the Meeting, not less than 48 hours (excluding Saturdays, and holidays) before the time of the adjourned Meeting).
-Alternatively, a proxy may be deposited with the secretary of CSOC before the Meeting.
+If you are unable to attend the Meeting in person, and wish to be represented by proxy, please complete, sign, date and return the accompanying form of proxy, in the enclosed self-addressed envelope provided in accordance with the instructions set forth in the accompanying Circular and form of proxy.
+Proxies will not be valid unless deposited at the offices of the Corporation's registrar and transfer agent, TSX Trust Company, P.O.
+Box 721, Agincourt, Ontario, M1S 0A1, in the enclosed self-addressed envelope, or by facsimile to 416-595-9593 or scan and email to proxyvote@tmx.com by not later than 5:00 p.m.
+(Toronto time) on May 22, 2025 (or, in the case of an adjournment of the Meeting, not less than 48 hours (excluding Saturdays, Sundays and statutory holidays) before the time of the adjourned Meeting).
+Alternatively, a proxy may be deposited with the secretary of CSOC before or at the Meeting.
 A person appointed as proxy holder need not be a Shareholder.
 If you are not a registered Shareholder and receive these materials through your broker or through another intermediary, please complete and return the form of proxy or voting instruction form in accordance with the instructions provided to you by your broker or by such other intermediary.
-Failure to do so may result in your Shares not being eligible to be voted at the Meeting.
+Failure to do so may result in your shares not being eligible to be voted at the Meeting.

-DATED at Richmond Hill, Ontario as of April 12, 2021.
+DATED at Richmond Hill, Ontario as of April 1, 2025.